codepath/android_guides/Displaying-Images-with-the-Picasso-Library.md

 Be sure to use `fit()` to resize the image before loading into the ImageView.
 Otherwise, you will consume extra memory, experience sluggish scrolling, or encounter out of memory issues if you render a lot of pictures.
 In addition to `placeholder` and `error`, there is also [other configuration options](https://futurestud.io/blog/picasso-placeholders-errors-and-fading) such as `noFade()` and `noPlaceholder()`.

+**Placeholder Note:** Placeholders and error images are **not resized** and must be fairly small images.
+Open up your static placeholder or error images in your drawable folders and make sure that the dimensions of the images are relatively small (i.e < 500px width).
+If not, resize those static images first and save them back to the project.

 ### Resizing with Picasso

 We can resize an image with respect to the aspect ratio using `resize` and specifying 0 for the other dimension as [outlined here](https://github.com/square/picasso/pull/663):